Publications

 The Jacksonville Story

 A history of the fascinating southern Oregon gold-mining town of Jacksonville, a National Historic Landmark noted for its vernacular architecture.
 It was published in 1980 by the Southern Oregon Historical Society; a revised edition was issued in 1990.
 It is out of print, but is widely available through used book dealers.
-Get it On Amazon.

 “Anonymous Architecture Reconsidered: George F. Barber Houses in Oregon”